EXPLAINER-What do Lula and Bolsonaro propose for Brazil fiscal policy? | Politics

 EXPLAINER-What do Lula and Bolsonaro propose for Brazil fiscal policy?

-"I'm against the spending cap," he told a gathering of economists last month.
-"If you're responsible, you don't need a spending cap."
-Economists from Lula's Workers Party have argued that public spending should jumpstart economic growth, which in turn boosts tax revenue.
-Some suggest medium- and long-term commitments to stabilize public debt instead of an annual budget cap.
+Economists from Lula's Workers Party are looking at two main proposals that would allow more public spending to jumpstart economic growth, while still showing a commitment to fiscal discipline, two senior aides told Reuters.
+One proposal involves a target range for Brazil's primary surplus, so the government can spend more in an economic downturn.
+Currently, the primary budget target is fixed, which narrows the government's options for counter-cyclical policies.

-In 2020, the Workers Party proposed an alternative fiscal regime that would treat public investments differently from other forms of government spending.
-Lula responds to questions about fiscal responsibility by pointing to his record as president.
+A second proposal would limit spending growth to inflation plus some other unspecified indicator, allowing a real increase in government spending.
+Lula also responds to questions about fiscal responsibility by pointing to his record as president.
 Brazil posted budget surpluses every year of his 2003-2010 presidency, due in part to strong prices for its commodity exports.

 However, public sector outlays eventually outpaced revenue under his Workers Party successor, former President Dilma Rousseff.
 A lending spree by state banks also damaged fiscal credibility, eventually contributing to a deep recession.
 Rousseff was impeached for breaking fiscal rules.
 Her replacement, former President Michel Temer, passed the country's constitutional spending cap to re-anchor fiscal policy.